BCM

 Review process

 The top scoring abstracts will be selected for oral presentation.
 Most other abstracts will be eligible for poster presentation.
 You may submit more than one abstract as first author, but only one abstract per first author will be selected for presentation.
-Acceptances will be sent the week of January 16, 2023 via email.
+Acceptances will be sent the week of TBD via email.
 The acceptance email will describe the type of presentation and provide additional instructions for preparing the presentation.

-Evaluation criteria
+Scoring criteria

 • Significance and innovation – Does the abstract address an important problem or question?
 Is the study objective or hypothesis clearly stated?